Drug Addiction Suicide

 Suicide is a very real possibility when the mind is functioning under the influence of the drug, thoughts become irrational and reality is thrown out the window as the user experiences the effects of the drug.
 Fear, anxiety and a variety of negative thoughts at times can cascade while under the influence.

-Why are drug abusers more vulnerable?
+Why are drug/alcohol abusers more susceptible to Drug Addiction Suicide?

 Let’s take a look at some of the possible causes of suicide to see how addicts could be more vulnerable to this tragedy.
 According to the National Institute on Drug Abuse (NIDA), substance abuse counselors need “to be aware of depression and suicide risk in their adolescent patients.”

-Young people are at risk.
+Kids are at risk.
 University of Pittsburgh doctors Thomas Kelly, Duncan Clark and others observed that from 1991-2000, 87%of the drug abusing adolescents they studied who had attempted suicide were also diagnosed with major depression.
 Among those who did not try suicide, 40% were diagnosed with depression.

 Drug addiction suicide and dression are commonly link, click here for more information

-What was going on in Gary’s life?
+What was going on in Gary’s life that caused Drug Addiction Suicide?

 Gary might have lost something valuable, like a relationship.
 Sometimes that loss is imaginary, but it is very real to the person.
 If a close friend committed suicide, that could trigger the action.